The Bible in Its Traditions

 Not Found

-James, resembling Jesus, prayers on his knees with outstretched arms.
+James, resembling Jesus, prays on his knees with outstretched arms.
 It perhaps reflects Hegesippus' statement that James spent so much time in prayer that his knees were as hard as a camel's.

-• James the Just, Russian icon, 16th century.
-Novgorod.
+• James the Just, Russian icon, 16th c., Novgorod.
 James is depicted in episcopal robes and holds a book.

-Anonymous, James the Just, (pigments on wood, mid.
-16th c.), icon, Novgorod or Moskow, Novgorod
+Anonymous, James the Just (pigments on wood, 16th c.), icon, Novgorod

 Public Domain © Wikicommons→,